Cerespirin/Bones/Common/Defs/Readme_Colors.txt

 Normalizing the HSV value of E3DAC9 against RimWorld's "white" gives me an RGB of AAA498.
 This color is distressingly similar to silver's ingame color of B4AD96, which I did not find acceptable.
 Matching the HSV value of "white" rather than normalizing against it gave me BFB7AA or (191, 183, 170), a much more distinct color that I liked.

 From there I needed to come up with a color for thrumbone.
-This was fairly simple; I took the triadic complementary color of regular bone and doubled the saturation, giving a nice muted purple color of B197BF or (177, 151, 191).
+This was fairly simple; I took the triadic complementary color of regular bone and tripled the saturation, giving a nice muted purple color of B197BF or (169, 128, 191).